Lewable3d/Reading-Notes/README.md

-# Lewis H. Ables III reading journal for Code Fellows
+# Lewis H. Ables III Reading Journal for Code Fellows

 > *"Growth Mindset is self-awareness and belief in becoming better through sacrifice, dedication, and deligence."*